nickjs/batman-rails/README.md

-# Batman-Rails
+# Batman::Rails

-Easily setup and use batman.js (0.13.1) with rails 3.1
+Easily setup and use Batman.js with Rails

-## Rails 3.1 setup
-This gem requires the use of rails 3.1, coffeescript and the new rails asset pipeline provided by sprockets.

-This gem vendors the latest version of batman.js for Rails 3.1 and greater.
-The files will be added to the asset pipeline and available for you to use.

-### Installation
+## Installation

-In your Gemfile, add this line:
+Add this line to your application's Gemfile:

-    gem "batman-rails"
+    gem 'batman-rails'

-Then run the following commands:
+And then execute:

-    bundle install
+    $ bundle
-    rails g batman:install
+    $ rails generate batman:app

 ### Layout and namespacing

-Running `rails g batman:install` will create the following directory structure under `app/assets/javascripts/`:
+Running `rails generate batman:app` will create the following directory structure under `app/assets/app_name/`:

+    models/
+    views/
     controllers/
-    models/
-    helpers/
+    html/
+    lib/

-It will also create a toplevel app_name.coffee file to setup namespacing and setup initial requires.
+It will also create a toplevel `app_name.coffee` file to setup namespacing and setup initial requires.

 ## Generators
-batman-rails provides 3 simple generators to help get you started using batman.js with rails 3.1.
+Batman-Rails provides 3 simple generators to help get you started using Batman.js with Rails.
-The generators will only create client side code (javascript).
+The generators will only create client side code (CoffeeScript).

 ### Model Generator

-    rails g batman:model
+    rails generate batman:model

-This generator creates a batman model and collection inside `app/assets/javascript/models` to be used to talk to the rails backend.
+This generator creates a batman model inside `app/assets/app_name/models` to be used to talk to the Rails backend.

 ### Controllers

-    rails g batman:controller
+    rails generate batman:controller

 This generator creates a batman controller for the given actions provided.

 ### Scaffolding

-    rails g batman:scaffold
+    rails generate batman:scaffold

 This generator creates a controller, helper and mode to create a simple crud single page app

-## Example Usage
+## Usage

-Created a new rails 3.1 application called `blog`.
+Created a new Rails application called `blog`.

     rails new blog